AlphaEval: A Comprehensive and Efficient Evaluation Framework for Formula Alpha Mining: Experiments Results

 \subsection{Experimental Setting}

 All evaluations are conducted using our implementation of AlphaEval on the public Qlib platform.
-We use both A-share and U.S. stock datasets provided by Qlib as our evaluation benchmarks.
+We use both A-share and U.S. stock datasets provided by Qlib as our evaluation benchmarks\footnote{Detailed information regarding the dataset split is provided in the Appendix~\ref{appendix:dataset}.}.
 For the Predictive Power Score (PPS), we set the weighting parameter $\beta$ to 0.5 to balance between predictive accuracy and stability over time.
 For the Perturbation Fidelity Score (PFS), we apply two types of noise: Gaussian and Student’s t-distributed.
 The standard deviation of Gaussian noise is set to the average daily volatility of the corresponding market index.
 For the t-distribution, the degrees of freedom are fixed at 3, and the distribution is rescaled to match the same standard deviation as the Gaussian case.
 This ensures a controlled comparison of robustness to market sentiment perturbations and policy changes perturbations.